mlcommons/croissant/docs/croissant-spec-draft.md

     <td><a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#conformsTo">dct:conformsTo</a></td>
     <td><a href="http://schema.org/URL">URL</a></td>
     <td>MANY</td>
     <td>Croissant datasets must declare that they conform to the versioned schema, e.g. <a href="http://mlcommons.org/croissant/1.1">http://mlcommons.org/croissant/1.1</a>.
-In case a dataset conforms to multiple specifications, those can be added in form of a list. </td>
+In case a dataset conforms to multiple specifications, those can be added in the form of a list. </td>
   </tr>
   <tr>
     <td><a href="http://schema.org/description">description</a></td>